-- 11.1 Housing Officers will register all legal action cases and their progress on the appropriate Legal Action Excel Register. - 11.2 The Head of Housing Services will submit an Eviction Report with his recommendations for all Decrees obtained to the Board (the only exception to this is when we ask for a Decree for dismissal, but with a repayment of arrears and legal expenses). - 11.3 As part of the Associations ARC return to the Scottish Housing Regulator the following information is provided; - Number of NOP's issued - Number of Court Cases Initiated - Number of Decree's obtained - Number of Evictions and for what reason. - 11.4 These details will be reported to the Board as part of the overall end of year performance report outlined in the ARC.
+- 11.1 Housing Officers will register all legal action cases and their progress on the appropriate Legal Action Excel Register. - 11.2 The Head of Housing Services will submit an Eviction Report with his recommendations for all Decrees obtained to the Board (the only exception to this is when we ask for a Decree for dismissal), - 11.3 As part of the Associations ARC return to the Scottish Housing Regulator the following information is provided; - Number of NOP's issued - Number of Court Cases Initiated - Number of Decree's obtained - Number of Evictions and for what reason. - 11.4 These details will be reported to the Board as part of the overall end of year performance report outlined in the ARC.